Feel-good Jackie Robinson biopic is simplistic but positive.

 What's the Story?

-In the aftermath of World War II, Brooklyn Dodgers general manager Branch Rickey (Harrison Ford) decides the time is right to recruit the first black baseball player into Major League Baseball.
+In 42, in the aftermath of World War II, Brooklyn Dodgers general manager Branch Rickey (Harrison Ford) decides the time is right to recruit the first black baseball player into Major League Baseball.
 After going through the stats on various noteworthy Negro League players, Rickey targets Jack "Jackie" Robinson (Chadwick Boseman), a 26-year-old player for the Kansas City Monarchs.
 Rickey offers Robinson a spot on the Dodgers' minor league team the Montreal Royals, and then in 1947 officially gives him a place at bat with the Brooklyn Dodgers.
 With the support of his devoted wife, Rachel (Nicole Beharie), Robinson faces the racism of everyone from fellow players to umpires to opposing teams -- not to mention baseball fans.
 But as he proves he's got what it takes to steal bases, hit homers, and score runs, teammates and fans have a change of heart.

-42 isn't a perfect film.
+This isn't a perfect film, but it's entertaining and inspiring -- and, by most accounts, historically accurate.
 Director Brian Helgeland definitely pulls a bit too hard at the heartstrings with slow-motion shots of little children and audiences watching Robinson play.
-As a result, the movie frequently teeters on the brink of being overly sentimental.
-Despite that, it's entertaining and inspiring -- and, by most accounts, historically accurate.
+As a result, 42 frequently teeters on the brink of being overly sentimental.
 Boseman gives a fine, subtle performance as an amazing athlete, a loving husband and father, and a man who knows how to restrain himself, responding to racists and critics on the field, not with his fists.